martireg/bmat/README.md

 ### Usage

-When the project is started the server is exposed on the port 5000, you check the swagger on the root for full list of endpoints.
+When the project is started the server is exposed on the port 5000, you can check the swagger on the root for full list of endpoints.

 eg. on local [localhost:5000/](http://localhost:5000/)